solanto/garden/notes/linguear-spaces.md

 McCulloch remaps Gawne’s vowel space onto her own space[^1] on-the-fly, interpreting the sounds Gawne makes in speech in a way that fits her own model of speech.

-![if we take Southern Californian English as a baseline: i tends to be raised Australian accents while ɪ, u,  and o tend to be lowered and retracted (moved backward); attribution: [^2]](/assets/socal-aus-vowel-shifts.svg)
+![if we take Southern Californian English as an arbitrary baseline: i tends to be raised Australian accents while ɪ, u,  and o tend to be lowered and retracted (moved backward); attribution: [^2]](/assets/socal-aus-vowel-shifts.svg)

 Spaces... mapping... this sounds awfully like Wednesday morning math class.
 We can view the vowel remapping process as a function; we input Gawne’s accent to produce McCulloch’s accent as an output.
 It’s difficult to assign dimensions to sounds, but McCulloch explains that two dimensions are generally enough for vowels: